vijayvvg23/simple-java-maven-app/README.md

 you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

-Test for auto build
-Update on 18Jan

-Update on 20-Feb - FINAL update.....